wdv4758h/pypy-extradoc/blog/draft/numpy-status-update-2.rst

 Hello.

 This is just a quick status update on the NumPy in PyPy project that as of very recently became my day job.
-I probably should thank once again to Getco and Nate Lawson who donated $35000 towards this goal and individual contributors who donated above $5000.
+I probably should thank once again to Getco, Nate Lawson and other contributors who donated above $40000.

 Recently we (Alex Gaynor, Matti Picus and me) implemented few interesting things that a lot of people use: